AM4517UMOR4NG/platform-dp/README.md

 On this repository all the files that I will upload or I have uploaded are my assignments.
+There will be a lot of languages.